chinedufn/collada-dae-parser/README.md

 - [ ] fix normals in demo lighting
 - [ ] add a textured complex demo model
 - [ ] allow zoom in, zoom out in demo
-- [ ] test parser against mirrored blender collada exports (had an issue with a mirrored T-Rex model)
+- [x] Factor in bind shape matrix
+- [ ] Stop exporting bind shape matrix
 - [ ] toggle animation on and off
 - [ ] multiple animations in demo
 - [ ] full screen demo with controls overlayed